-- Do your best to engage in all assignments and activities, keeping notes along the way - Foster a supportive learning environment by engaging in respectful dialog that advances shared understanding - Connect comments to course materials, including comments by your colleagues - Be proactive about troubleshooting and seeking help.
-Try to solve problems with the resources

-- provided by the instructor-including seeking help from classmates-but speak up if you get stuck. - Build mastery (or at least continual improvement!) of netiquette and core technology skills - Challenge yourself to look beyond your experience to understand other people's experiences and worldviews
+- Do your best to engage in all assignments and activities, keeping notes along the way - Foster a supportive learning environment by engaging in respectful dialog that advances shared understanding-being mindful of power dynamics - Connect comments to course materials, including comments by your colleagues - Be proactive about troubleshooting and seeking help.
+Try to solve problems with the resources provided by the instructor-including seeking help from classmates-but speak up if you get stuck. - Build mastery (or at least continual improvement!) of netiquette and core technology skills - Recognize and anticipate a wide range of perspectives, backgrounds, experiences, identities, and ways of being in the world